rnmy/tp/docs/UserGuide.md

 ### Listing all consultations: `list-consult`

-Shows a list of all consultations in charge by the TA.
+Shows a list of all consultations that has been arranged with your students.

-You may navigate to the Consultations tab to view the full list of consultations.
+You may click on the Consultations tab to view the full list of consultations.

 Format: `list-consult`